VA loan credit score requirements in 2023

-VA loans are mortgages for qualifying military service members, veterans and their spouses that are backed by the U.S. Department of Veterans Affairs and made by private lenders.
+Qualifying military service members, veterans and their spouses are eligible for mortgages backed by the U.S. Department of Veterans Affairs, commonly known as VA loans.
 The benefits of VA loans include no down payment, low interest rates, no mortgage insurance and low closing costs.

-Lenders for VA loans set their own credit score requirements.
+While the government does not set a required minimum credit score, private lenders that offer VA loans do.
 The threshold varies by lender, with many requiring a credit score of 640 — others require closer to 700.
 Some lenders do approve loans with a credit score under 640, but this isn’t as common.

 Tips to raise your credit score to qualify for a VA loan

-Your credit score can determine whether you will be approved for a VA home loan.
-In addition, it can impact the mortgage rate and how much your monthly payment will be.
+Your credit score may determine whether you will be approved for a VA home loan.
+In addition, it can impact your mortgage rate and how much your monthly payment will be.
 If you have concerns about being approved or want to get better loan terms, there are steps you can take to improve your credit score.

 - Looking at reports from the three credit reporting agencies and disputing any errors

-- Paying down balances on accounts, especially if you're using lots of the available credit
+- Paying down balances on accounts, especially if you're using a significant amount of your available credit

 - Paying your bills on time